MyM-Uniovi/conmo/docs/source/quickstart.rst

 ``/data``
     This directory contains the various datasets that have already been imported (downloaded and parsed) and are therefore already available for use.
-    They are stored in parquet format for better compression.
+    *They are stored in parquet format for better compression*.
 For each of the subdatasets included in each dataset, there will be a data file and a labels file.
 ``/experiments``
     This directory contains all the executions of an experiment in Conmo in chronological order.
 Each directory corresponds to an experiment and has in its name a timestamp with the time and day when this experiment was run.
 Within each experiment directory there will be another one for each pipeline, and within this one